flindersuni/DeepThoughtHPC-docs/docs/source/software/ansys.rst

 ++++++++++++++++++++++++++++++++++++++++++++++++++
 ANSYS CLI Program Quick List
 ++++++++++++++++++++++++++++++++++++++++++++++++++
-The following table lists the ANSYS programs and their associated CLI command.
+The following table lists the Global ANSYS programs and their associated CLI command.

 +-----------------+-----------------------+